 Acting as kaitiaki of the natural environment

-As a member of the Climate Leaders Coalition, Heartland has started to measure and publish its GHG emissions and has set a reduction target of 35% over the next five years.
+As a member of the Climate Leaders Coalition, Heartland is measuring and publishing its GHG emissions and has set a reduction target of 35% over the next five years.
+Read more about our GHG reduction progress in the articles below.

-The Heartland Green Team was established, consisting of Heartland employees who are keen to spearhead sustainability initiatives, both internally within the company and externally to suppliers and customers.
+The Heartland Green Team was established in 2020, consisting of Heartland employees who are keen to spearhead sustainability initiatives, both internally within the company and externally to suppliers and customers.

 Creating sustainable economic outcomes for our stakeholders